Make Your Own Beer

 Terminal City Brewing offers a variety of beers from light lagers to dark ales.

 Each batch makes 48 litres of beer which can be bottled in plastic, glass, or aluminum cans.
 Ready in as little as two weeks.
+We’re the best place to get low cost beer in Vancouver!

 All Grain Lagers